firasd/vibesbench/docs/ai-sycophancy-panic.md

 - **User**: [&hellip;] Interestingly Taylor swift has a song called The Fate of Ophelia on the billboard charts right now [&hellip;]
 - **GPT 5.2 Instant**: [&hellip;] I want to slow us down for one important reason before building on it. / First: a small factual check (important, not pedantic) / As of now, there is no Taylor Swift song called [&hellip;]

-Freezing the conversation to fact-check claims (presumably from training scenarios and system prompts that assume inputs are adverserial or confabulated) degrades the product experience when the claim is not the object of inquiry.
+Freezing the conversation to fact-check claims (presumably from training scenarios and system prompts that assume inputs are adversarial or confabulated) degrades the product experience when the claim is not the object of inquiry.

 > "It continued to fight with me, insisting that the whole [event] was a conspiracy theory [&hellip;] It was freaking weird." &mdash; Congressman [Jared Huffman](https://www.businessinsider.com/lawmakers-use-ai-chatgpt-grok-claude-themselves-2025-12)